informed-experiments/FIBAR/README.md

 # FIBAR
-Example of fitness based asymptotic parameter reduction
+Example of the fitness based asymptotic parameter reduction algorithm on models in immune detection